 - Create a phone extension

 - Assign that extension to your telephone number.

 Next, we will look at Call Queues and how to route calls to multiple phone extensions at once.

 If you feel that you will sometimes receive more calls than you can immediately answer, and want them to wait till you can take the call, then a Queue is perfect for your needs.
 You can set up the queue to advise the caller of wait time, how many callers are in the queue, when they are next, and also play a periodic announcement of your creation.
 The call will then flow through to whichever phone extensions you have available.

-To create your own Queue, simply select ‘Queues’ in the ‘Your Phones’ menu and then, whilst on the ‘My Queues’ page, select an extension number you wish to assign the queue to.
+To create your own Queue, simply select ‘Queues’ in the ‘Your Phones’ menu and then, whilst on the ‘My Queues’ page click 'Add first queue'.

-Assign it a suitable name, and an email address to send notifications to, and then click the ‘Create’ button.
+Assign it a suitable name, and an email address to send notifications to

 The current call flow would look something like this: